Brunch & Batter

 Assembling and Baking the Quiche

-• Add the parmesan cheese to the bottom of the cooled pie crust.
+• Add the Parmesan cheese to the bottom of the cooled pie crust.
 Transfer the tomatoes and leeks to the prepared pie crust (don't pack them in).
-Sprinkle the crumbled feta and basil over the top.
+Sprinkle the crumbled feta on top.
 Pour the custard over the vegetables.

-½ cup crumbled feta cheese, 3 tablespoon grated parmesan cheese, 1 tablespoon chopped fresh basil
+1 cup crumbled feta cheese, 3 tablespoon grated Parmesan cheese

 • Carefully transfer the quiche to the oven and bake at 350° F until the filling appears set around the edge, but is still slightly jiggly in the middle, 35-45 minutes.